 He took Loan spells at Huddersfield, Watford, Cardiff and Barnsley, followed before he signed for Leicester in January 2012.
 The rest, as they say, is history.

 The name Drinkwater comes from the words ‘drink’ and ‘water’.
 It was a nickname given to people who were unable to afford beer in 1066 A.D.

 The surname was first found in Cheshire, where they held a family seat.
 This was before the Vikings attacked England.

 According to AncestryUK, “In the Middle Ages, weak ale was the universal beverage among the poorer classes, and so cheap as to be drunk like water, whereas water itself was only doubtfully potable.

 The surname was perhaps a joking nickname given to a pauper or miser allegedly unable or unwilling to afford beer, or may have been given in irony to an innkeeper or a noted tippler.”

-Unsurprisingly, social media have been going crazy since his surname became popular during his time at Leicester.
+Unsurprisingly, social media went out of control since his surname became popular during his time at Leicester.

 During a drinks break in Leicester’s home game against Tottenham, Drinkwater was pictured drinking water.
 This saw an outrage on social media.

 Danny Drinkwater’s Leicester once won the ‘Solution to Thirst’ Award during his time at Leicester.